 Liquidity risks are the risks when the Bank fails to raise funds to meet the present or future demand of customers or counterparties at a reasonable cost.
-The potential liquidity risks of the Bank mainly include customers' premature and collective withdrawal, overdue payment of the debtors, mismatched asset-liability maturity structure and difficulties in realisation of assets.
+The potential liquidity risks of the Bank mainly include customers' premature and collective withdrawal, overdue repayment from debtors, mismatched asset-liability maturity structure and difficulties in realisation of assets.